 This particular model incorporates two important safety features:~

 Maybe not as popular as they once were, probably owing the the convenience of paraffin, diesel and propane heaters, these nevertheless still have their devotees.

 They will burn wood, charcoal and other solid fuels from which they produce a clean, dry heat.

-As with domestic central heating systems there are two types of systems in marine use - forced hot air (airtronic) and forced hot water (hydronic) systems.
+As with domestic central heating systems there are two types of Indirect Heating Systems in marine use - forced hot air (airtronic) and forced hot water (hydronic) systems.

 In both cases diesel is drawn from the boats main fuel tanks and combusted in a sealed chamber located in an out-of-the-way space.